upgradingdave/httpd-crate/README.md

 This crate is working with:
  * pallet0.8
  * ubuntu 14.04
- * apache httpd 2.
+ * apache httpd 2.4

 ## Features
  * creation of complex vhost files
- * secure https (gnutls) config - proven at https://www.ssllabs.com/ssltest/
+ * use https (gnutls).
+Config is proven at https://www.ssllabs.com/ssltest/
+ * use proxy_http
+ * use basic authentication
  * production grade apache hardening

 ## Usage Examples